Harish-Chandra bimodules for type A rational Cherednik algebras

 Now we have to show that there are no relations involving only $\alpha$'s or involving only $\beta$'s.
 That there are no relations involving only $\alpha$'s follows because the regular bimodule $H_{c}$ corresponds to the representation

 and, similarly, that there are no relations involving only $\beta$'s can be seen from the existence of the double wall-crossing bimodule $D_{c}$.
-This finishes the proof of Theorem \ref{thm:prblock}.
+This finishes the proof of Theorem \ref{thm:prblock}. $\square$ \\

-Let us note that, thanks to Lemma \ref{lemma:dualitysimples}, the duality functor preserves the principal block.
+By Lemma \ref{lemma:dualitysimples}, the duality functor preserves the principal block.
 It is easy to see from Proposition \ref{prop:dcwvsdreg} that, on the level of the quiver $Q$ above, the duality fixes every vertex and it behaves on arrows as $\alpha_{i} \leftrightarrow \beta_{i}$.